psychemedia/winter-tales/src/twelve_months.md

 "But it is winter now, and strawberries don't grow on the snow," said January.

-"Yes, I know," said Maru§a sadly; "but my sister Holena and my stepmother bade me bring them some strawberries, and if I don't bring them, they will kill me.
+"Yes, I know," said Marusa sadly; "but my sister Holena and my stepmother bade me bring them some strawberries, and if I don't bring them, they will kill me.
 Tell me, fathers, tell me, please, where I can find them."

 Great January arose.
 He went over to the month sitting opposite to him — it was June — and handed the club to him, saying: "Brother, take the high seat."